barryclark/jekyll-now/_posts/2018-2-16-Week-Five.md

 ## Continual work/forward plans

-- Next week of [Lambda School][1] precourse.
-This should be the close out of the bootcamp.
-I'm looking forward to this week as I think it has some projects that are going to kick off on Tuesday!
+- Lessons 9-12 of the [Lambda School][1] precourse.
+This should be the close out of the mini-bootcamp.

 [1]: https://lambdaschool.com/
 [2]: https://github.com/izulien/Precourse/tree/master/Lesson5-JS-II